Rebuttal of BBCNews article, and the Underlying Study, on Bitcoin Water Usage

 Problems and errors of fact in the article:

-1. The headline of the article contains a significant factual inaccuracy, which has the impact of misleading readers.
-Simply put: its misinformation.
+1. 1.
+The headline of the article contains a significant factual inaccuracy, which has the impact of misleading readers.
+Simply put: it’s misinformation.
 The author of the study cited by BBCNews never claims that Bitcoin uses water per payment, he claims that it uses a large amount of water per transaction.
-This makes a material difference because in the world of blockchain technology, a transaction and a payment mean very different things.
+This makes a material difference because in the world of blockchain technology, a transaction and payment mean very different things.
 A single blockchain transaction can contain “many thousands of payments” (Source: Cambridge University)

 2. The second problem is that having made a factual error in the headline of the article, the BBCNews continues to use the two terms “payment” and “transaction” as though they are interchangable. this suggests a fundamental lack of understanding of how the Blockchain, and Bitcoin, works.